Masatsugu Suzuki

 Masatsugu Sei Suzuki is a Japanese-American physicist.
 He is a professor of physics and is affiliated with the Institute for Materials Research at Binghamton University.
 He has published 155 scientific papers in peer-reviewed journals.

 Education and career

 Dr. Suzuki received his B.S. and M.S. degrees in electrical engineering from Yokohama National University in 1971 and 1973, respectively.
 He received his Ph.D. in physics from the University of Tokyo.

-After completing his Ph.D., Suzuki was a research associate with the Department of Physics at Ochanomizu University in Tokyo, Japan until 1984.
-He has been a member of the physics faculty at Binghamton University since 1986.
+After completing his Ph.D., Suzuki was a research associate with the Department of Physics at Ochanomizu University in Tokyo, Japan until 1984.Suzuki has been doing research on the magnetic properties of magnetic ternary GIC’s such as random-mixture GIC’s (RMGIC’s) and graphite bi-intercalation compounds (GBIC’s) at Binghamton University’s Department of Physics since 1986.

 Prior to joining the physics department at Binghamton, he spent a year as a visiting scientist with the Department of Physics at the University of Illinois at Urbana-Champaign followed by a year as a visiting scientist with Schlumberger-Doll Research in Ridgefield, Connecticut.